What is CME?

 - A four-semester M.Sc. engineering program taught in English

-- Designed for Bachelors from Electrical Engineering, Communication Engineering, Computer Science, Applied Mathematics or Physics
+- Designed for students with Bachelor’s degrees in Electrical Engineering, Communication Engineering, Computer Science, Applied Mathematics or Physics

 - Emphasizing the fundamental concepts of advanced communications and multimedia

 - Paving the way to research and advanced development in world-class academic institutions and industry for audio, multimedia, and communications

 - Providing intensive language courses in German to open the door to a local career

 - You strive for insight into the underlying principles of current communication and multimedia technologies